Zabrane/qlnd/doc/LightningTickerplants.md

 ![](AliceAndBobActiveChannel.png)

-Channels can be closed between peers at any time, at which point the most recent transaction, and latest balance, will be broadcast to the blockchain.
-This is known as the **settlement transaction**, where the funds held on the multisignature address are spent to the wallet addresses of the participants, see [Section: Closing a channel](#Closing-a-channel-with-a-Settlement-transaction).
+Channels can be closed between peers at any time.
+At which point, the most recent transaction specifying the latest balances is broadcast to the Bitcoin network.
+This is known as the **settlement transaction**, and is when the funds held on the multisignature address are spent to the wallet addresses of the participants, see [Section: Closing a channel](#Closing-a-channel-with-a-Settlement-transaction).

 ![](AliceAndBobChannelClose.png)